ossu/data-science/README.md

 ## Community

-We have a [Gitter chat room](https://gitter.im/open-source-society/data-science).
-Drop in and say hello!
+We have a discord server!
+This should be your first stop to talk with other OSSU students.
+[Why don't you introduce yourself right now?](https://discord.gg/5pUhfpX)

 Subscribe to our [newsletter](https://tinyletter.com/ossu).